1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Childbirth and vaginal delivery
+• Birth and birth delivery

-• Straining during bowel movements or chronic constipation
+• Problems with bowel or constipation

 • Excess body weight